Philadelphia Naval Shipyard: League Island after the naval shipyard

 The Navy Yard is now the site of 120 companies with 10,000 employees.
 New businesses continue to be attracted to the campus, and existing ones expand.
 Clothing retailer and manufacturer Urban Outfitters consolidated its Philadelphia headquarters on the site.
 Tasty Baking Company, makers of Tastykakes, has moved their bakery to the 26th Street side of The Yard.
-Other occupants include Rittenhouse Ventures, Aker Philadelphia Shipyard, Rhoads Industries Inc. in Navy Building 57, Energy Efficient Buildings Hub (EEB Hub), RevZilla.com, and Mark Group, Inc.
+Other occupants include Rittenhouse Ventures, Hanwha Philly Shipyard, Rhoads Industries Inc. in Navy Building 57, Energy Efficient Buildings Hub (EEB Hub), RevZilla.com, and Mark Group, Inc.

 In January 2013, PIDC announced its intention to increase the number of apartments on site for employees (near 1,000) and additional infrastructure development.
 This is made possible by the public financing of shipyards and investments of private companies.
 According to the plan for 2013, the number of employees at the shipyard amount to around 30,000 people.

 In March 2013, the Canadian Pacific – Bulkmatic Transport transload site on Langley Ave was closed.

 The Athletic Base Ball Club of Philadelphia hosts the annual Philadelphia Base Ball Fair & Exhibition at the Navy Yard Marine Parade Grounds.